First blood test to help diagnose Alzheimer’s goes on sale

 It might have spared Tammy Maida a decade of futile trips to doctors who chalked up her symptoms to depression, anxiety or menopause before a $5,000 brain scan last year finally showed she had Alzheimer’s.

-“I now have an answer,” said the 63-year-old former nurse from San Jose, California.
+“I now have an answer,” the 63-year-old former nurse from San Jose, California said.

 If a blood test had been available, “I might have been afraid of the results” but would have “jumped on that” to find out, she said.